-Received date: June 3, 2018 Accepted date: June18, 2018 Publish date: June 23, 2018

-Citation: MAbdeen, M.O.
-Counterfeit Drugs Set Alarm Bells Ringing: Comparative Analysis of Drug Policies.
-(2018) J Pharm Pharmaceutics 5(1): 19- 30.

-Abbrevations: CMSPO: Central Medical Supplies Public Organisation; CRC: Centre of Regulation and Competition; DAP: Drug Action Programme; DOP: Department of Pharmacy; FGDOP: Federal General Directorate of Pharmacy; FMOH: Federal Ministry of Health; FPPB: Federal Pharmacy and Poison Board; GMP: Good Manufacturing Practice; KS: Khartoum State; MOAR: Ministry of Animal Resources; MOH: Ministry of Health; NGOs: Non Governmental Organisations; NDP: National Drug Policy; RDFs: Revolving Drug Funds; SPSS: Statistical Package for Social Sciences; UK: United Kingdom; USA: United States of America; WHO: World Health Organisation.

-percentage of drugs failing quality control testing was found to be zero in Colombia, but 92% in the private sector of Chad[12].
-Hence, it is very difficulty to obtain accurate data.
-The proportion of counterfeit drugs in the USA marketplace is believed to be small - less than 1 percent[12].
-In[13] reported two cases of counterfeit medicines that found their way into legitimate medicine supply chain in the UK in 2004.
+Abbreviations: CMSPO: Central Medical Supplies Public Organisation; CRC: Centre of Regulation and Competition; DAP: Drug Action Programme; DOP: Department of Pharmacy; FGDOP: Federal General Directorate of Pharmacy; FMOH: Federal Ministry of Health; FPPB: Federal Pharmacy and Poison Board; GMP: Good Manufacturing Practice; KS: Khartoum State; MOAR: Ministry of Animal Resources; MOH: Ministry of Health; NGOs: Non Governmental Organizations; NDP: National Drug Policy; RDFs: Revolving Drug Funds; SPSS: Statistical Package for Social Sciences; UK: United Kingdom; USA: United States of America; WHO: World Health Organization preparations that are not of acceptable quality^[6].
+For example, about 70% of counterfeit medicines were reported by developing countries^[7].
+Reports from Asia, Africa, and South America indicate 10% to 50% of consider using prescribed drugs in certain countries may be counterfeit^[8].
+For instance, in Nigeria fake medicines may be more than 60 -70% of the drugs in circulation^[9], and 109 children died in 1990 after being administered fake Paracetamol [10].
+In Gambia the drug registration and control system resulted in the elimination of 'drug peddlers' and certain 'obsolete and harmful' drugs, as well as a large decrease in the percentage of brand and combination drugs^[11].
+The percentage of drugs failing quality control testing was found to be zero in Colombia, but 92 % in the private sector of Chad[12].
+Hence, it is very difficult to obtain accurate data.
+The proportion of counterfeit drugs in the USA marketplace is believed to be small - less than 1 percent^[12].
+In^[13] reported two cases of counterfeit medicines that found their way into legitimate medicine supply chain in the UK in 2004.

-Poor quality drug preparations may lead to adverse clinical results both in terms of low efficacy and in the development of drug resistance[14].
+Poor quality drug preparations may lead to adverse clinical results both in terms of low efficacy and in the development of drug resistance^[14].
 Regulations are the basic devices employed by most governments to protect the public health against substandard, counterfeit, low quality medicines, and to control prices.
 Thorough knowledge of whether these regulations produce the intended effects or generate unexpected adverse consequences is critical.
-The World Health Organisation (WHO) undertook a number of initiatives to improve medicines quality in its member states and promote global mechanisms for regulating the quality of pharmaceutical products in the international markets.
+The World Health Organization (WHO) undertook a number of initiatives to improve medicines quality in its member states and promote global mechanisms for regulating the quality of pharmaceutical products in the international markets.
 Yet, there are not any WHO guidelines on how to evaluate the impact of these regulations.
 There are numerous reports concerning drug regulations[15], but the published work on the impact of these regulations on the quality of medicines moving in the international commerce has been scarce.
 Findings from most published studies lack comparable quantitative information that would allow for objective judging whether and by how much progress on the various outcomes have been made by the implementation of the pharmaceutical regulations.
-To ignore evaluations and to implement drug regulation based on logic and theory is to expose society to untried measures in the same way patients were exposed to untested medicines[15].
+To ignore evaluations and to implement drug regulation based on logic and theory is to expose society to untried measures in the same way patients were exposed to untested medicines^[15].